NORTHMINSTER PRESBYTERIAN CHURCH

 7706 25th Avenue Northwest

-We get together every 2nd Tuesday of the month except in the month of December when we start our annual Christmas/End of Year Dinner an hour earlier.
+We get together on the 2nd Tuesday of the month except in the month of December when we start our annual Christmas/End of Year Dinner an hour earlier.

 We meet in the basement of the Northminster Presbyterian Church which is located at;7706 - 25th Avenue NW in the Loyal Heights.
 (See Map at bottom of this page)

 The regular meeting begins at 7:30 PM and includes a show-and-tell session.
 After club business is transacted we then have a 10-25 minute program of interest to our members and guests.